Last Updated on October 24, 2023 by Alterations Express Staff

 #4 Too Many Accessories

 Adding too many accessories to your suit can make you look tacky.
 Instead, opt for understated accessories that accentuate the finer points of your suit.
 Pick colors that complement your suit’s color palette and stick with one or two classic accessories (tie clip and pocket square maybe?) to elevate your look.

 #5 Forgetting Collar Stays

 Collar stays are plastic (or metal) inserts placed in the collar of the shirt to maintain the shape and point of a collar.
 They are used to prevent the collar from flipping up or losing its’ silhouette.
-We know this one seems less important, but check out the graphic below to show what a difference they make!
+We know this one seems less important, but check out the graphic below to see what a difference they make!

 Image via The Dark Knot

 Avoid square-toe shoes or casual shoes like boat shoes.
 This type of footwear will make your suit look cheap and kill your style.
 Instead, opt for a classic Oxford and find a belt that complements your footwear.